cloudflare/cloudflare-docs/content/firewall/_partials/_deprecation-notice.md

 ---

 {{<Aside type="warning" header="Deprecation notice">}}
 Firewall rules have been deprecated.
-Cloudflare is gradually moving firewall rules to [WAF custom rules](/waf/custom-rules/).
-For more information on this change, refer to [Firewall rules are becoming WAF custom rules](/waf/reference/migration-guides/firewall-rules-to-custom-rules/).
+Cloudflare has moved existing firewall rules to [WAF custom rules](/waf/custom-rules/).
+For more information on this change, refer to the [migration guide](/waf/reference/migration-guides/firewall-rules-to-custom-rules/).
 {{</Aside>}}